magepages/mpdocs/docs/mass-product-actions/index.md

 #### 2.5.
 Copy Custom Options

-- Admin can perform **Copy Custom Options** for one or multiple order by clicking on **order ID**
+- Admin can perform **Copy Custom Options** for one or multiple product by clicking on the ticket box off each **product ID**
-- In case Admin wants to do mass action for all order, click **Select All**, the system will auto-select all created orders.
+- In case Admin wants to do mass action for all product, click **Select All**, the system will auto-select all created products.
-  - Click **Select All on This Page**, the system will select all orders displayed on the grid.
+  - Click **Select All on This Page**, the system will select all products displayed on the grid.

   ![](https://i.imgur.com/Q9gTNy0.png)

-After selecting the order, Admin click **Action** and select **Copy Custom Options**.
+After selecting the product, Admin click **Action** and select **Copy Custom Options**.
 The system will display popup for admin to perform the action

 ![](https://i.imgur.com/tfqYA87.png)